hasibzunair/residual-acgpn/README.md

 A course project for COMP 6321 Machine Learning, Fall 2021.

-This work is built on top of Towards Photo-Realistic Virtual Try-On by Adaptively Generating↔Preserving Image Content ([Paper](https://arxiv.org/pdf/2003.05863.pdf), [Code](https://github.com/switchablenorms/DeepFashion_Try_On)).
+This work is built on top of CVPR 2020 paper *Towards Photo-Realistic Virtual Try-On by Adaptively Generating↔Preserving Image Content* ([Paper](https://arxiv.org/pdf/2003.05863.pdf), [Code](https://github.com/switchablenorms/DeepFashion_Try_On)).

 A colab demo is available at https://github.com/hasibzunair/residual-acgpn-demo.
 Project report is available [here](WILL_BE_ADDED).